 Summary & Outcome

-The European Court of Human Rights concluded that pre-trial detention and sentencing of the applicant to imprisonment for having insulted the President of the Republic in two Facebook posts constituted a violation of the right to freedom of expression guaranteed under Article 10 of the European Convention on Human Rights.
+The European Court of Human Rights concluded that pre-trial detention and sentencing of the applicant to imprisonment for having insulted the President of the Republic in two Facebook posts constituted a violation of the right to freedom of expression guaranteed under Article 10 of the European Convention on Human Rights (“the Convention”).
 Furthermore, the Court held that Article 299 of the Turkish Criminal Code, a special provision affording higher protection to the President against defamation could not be considered in keeping with the spirit of the Convention and should be amended.

 Facts

 On May 18, 2017, the applicant Vedat Şorli was placed in police custody and subsequently detained on account of two criminal files concerning the offenses of insulting the President of the Republic of Turkey and propaganda in favor of a terrorist organization through publishing on social media.
-The impugned publishing consisted of two Facebook posts, a caricature and a photograph of the head of State accompanied by satirical and critical comments concerning him.
-At the hearing of July 21, 2017, Mr. Şorli was found guilty of insulting the President of the Republic and was sentenced to eleven months and twenty days imprisonment pursuant to Article 299 § 1 of the Criminal Code.
+The impugned publication consisted of two Facebook posts, a caricature and a photograph of the head of State accompanied by satirical and critical comments about him.
+At the hearing of July 21, 2017, Mr. Şorli was found guilty of insulting the President of the Republic and was sentenced to eleven months and twenty days’ imprisonment pursuant to Article 299 § 1 of the Criminal Code.
 According to Article 299, a person who defames the President of Turkey shall be sentenced to one to four years imprisonment.

 The pronouncement of the judgment against the applicant was suspended for five years, meaning that if the applicant did not commit an intentional offense within five years, the conviction would be quashed and the case would be struck out of the list.
-After the rejection of the applicant’s appeal before the Assize Court on September 20, 2017, he lodged an individual application with the Constitutional Court, arguing that his pre-trial detention for two months and two days and his conviction to eleven months and twenty days of imprisonment as well as his placement under probation for five years pursuant the procedure of suspension of delivery of the judgment infringed his right to freedom of expression.
+After the rejection of the applicant’s appeal before the Assize Court on September 20, 2017, he lodged an individual application with the Constitutional Court, arguing that his pre-trial detention for two months and two days, his conviction to eleven months and twenty days of imprisonment and his placement under probation for five years pursuant the procedure of suspension of delivery of the judgment infringed his right to freedom of expression.
 The Constitutional Court found the application inadmissible on the grounds of unsubstantiated complaint.
 Mr. Şorli subsequently applied to the European Court of Human Rights.

 Decision Overview